You can use New Relic's Compute Engine integration to get a comprehensive, real-time view of their host's performance and status.

-New Relic Infrastructure's integration with Google Compute Engine reports metadata about instances (virtual machines) hosted on Google's infrastructure.
-You can monitor and alert on your GCP instances data from New Relic Infrastructure, and you can create custom queries and charts in New Relic.
+Our integration with Google Compute Engine reports metadata about instances (virtual machines) hosted on Google's infrastructure.
+You can monitor and alert on your GCP instances data using New Relic infrastructure monitoring, and you can create custom queries and charts in New Relic.

-To enable the integration follow standard procedures to connect your GCP service to New Relic Infrastructure.
+To enable the integration follow standard procedures to connect your GCP service to New Relic.

-You must install the Infrastructure agent on each GCE host to see metrics from that host.
-Connecting your Google Cloud projects allows Infrastructure to access GCE metadata, such as region, type, and tags.
+You must install the infrastructure agent on each GCE host to see metrics from that host.
+Connecting your Google Cloud projects allows New Relic to access GCE metadata, such as region, type, and tags.

-New Relic Infrastructure integrations query your GCP services according to a polling interval, which varies depending on the integration.
+New Relic queries your GCP services according to a polling interval, which varies depending on the integration.
 The polling interval for the Google Compute Engine integration is 5 minutes.

 Metric data that New Relic receives from your GCP Compute Engine integration include:

 Delta count of incoming bytes dropped by the firewall.

 Delta count of incoming packets dropped by the firewall.

 Total number of cores reserved on the host of the instance.